New-Christian-Bible-Study/swconcord-lang-vscode/README.md

 - For principal phrase lines only use English phrase as pattern so refs get highlighted on these lines
 - Use bold for principal phrase rather than underline so spelling errors stand out.

+### 0.0.9

+- Fix semicolon after Bible verse (e.g.Isaiah 26:14;) being marked invalid.
+- Highlight Bible references.
+- Mark Bible verse number by themselves, like (verse 6), as invalid so full references will be used instead.

 ## Extension Development

 Development of the extension can be done as follows: